ItsUjjwalGoel/Netflix-UI-clone/README.md

 Feel free to fork this repository, open issues, and submit pull requests to help improve the project!

 ---
+## Disclaimer
+This is an unofficial Netflix UI clone built for learning and demonstration purposes.
+This project is not associated with or endorsed by Netflix, Inc.

 ## License